murrah/nwkextjstest/README.md

 nwkextjstest
 ============

-An ExtJS4 app for demo of node-webkit packaging
+An ExtJS4 app for demo of node-webkit packaging.

+See tutorial